danielsaidi/FlipView/README.md

 ## License

-FlipView is available under the MIT license.
+FlipKit is available under the MIT license.
 See the [LICENSE][License] file for more info.